People will die because of the Government’s decision to focus on competition rather than quality in health care.— Richard Horton, editor, The Lancet

 Service user organisations

-The Patients Association is a healthcare charity that campaigns for better access to information for patients, equal access to high quality care, and the right for patients to be involved in all aspects of decision-making about their health care. http://www.patients-association.org.uk/
+The Patients Association is a healthcare charity concerned that there should be better access to information for patients, equal access to high quality care, and the right for patients to be involved in all aspects of decision-making about their health care. http://www.patients-association.org.uk/

 Carers’ UK is a charity that provides information and advice about caring, along with practical and emotional support for carers.
 It also campaigns to improve life for carers, and influences policy makers, employers and service providers on ways of improving carers’ lives.